Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

     public Mono<Response> deleteModelWithResponse(String modelId) { }

     /**
-     * Decommissions a model asynchronously.
+     * Decommissions a model.
      * @param modelId The Id of the model to decommission.
      */
     @ServiceMethod(returns = ReturnType.SINGLE)
     public Mono<Void> decommissionModel(String modelId) { }

     /**
-     * Decommissions a model asynchronously.
+     * Decommissions a model.
      * @param modelId The Id of the model to decommission.
      * @return The http response.
      */